by anthony on 04/28/11 at 11:11 am

 When it comes to text on websites, users either read or scan.
 Reading involves focusing on words for a thorough comprehension of the subject.
 Scanning involves skimming the words for a broader comprehension of the subject.
 When you should use white text on a dark background depends on whether users are scanning or reading text.

-However, if your site uses a dark background, display your paragraph text in gray instead.
+If your site uses a dark background, you should display your paragraph text in gray tint.
 This won’t put as much stress on the user’s eyes because gray text isn’t as bright as white text.
 It’ll reflect less light, making it easier to read.
-Keep in mind that if you’re reading text in a dark room, where no light is present, then white text on a black background isn’t as hard to read.
+Keep in mind that if you’re reading text in a dark room where no light is present, white text on a black background isn’t as hard to read.
 This is because no light is reflecting off it in a dark room.

 Headings, Titles and Labels

-Using white text on dark backgrounds as a highlighting tool is a smart way to call out important elements that users often scan.
-Applying this dark and light colors correctly on your website will make your text easy to read, so that user’s can enjoy your content without getting an eye ache.
+Using white text on a dark background as a highlighting tool is a smart way to call out text that users scan.
+But black text on a light background is better suited for paragraph text that users read.
+Apply dark and light colors correctly so that users can enjoy your content without getting an eye ache.